 Pearson BTEC Higher National qualifications are designed to develop practical skills alongside specialist knowledge and understanding of the subject area.
 These qualifications have been well respected and recognised by employers and Higher Education institutions.
 The Higher National Certificate (HNC) is a Level 4 qualification which is equivalent to the first year of the Bachelor Degree.
 HNC qualification can be studied by those in employment for professional development to enhance their career prospects or level 3, A-level and Access to Higher Education students can use this as an alternative path to gain Higher Education locally at lower cost.

 General Engineering is a very specialist subject area which encompasses many professions and industries aside from engineering itself.
 The broad nature of the subject matter allows for both generic units of study alongside specialist components and the Pearson BTEC Higher National Certificate has been developed to focus on the education and training of engineers/technicians who are employed at a professional level in a variety of types of technical work such as in systems design, manufacture, maintenance and technical services areas of the mechanical, aeronautical, electronic and electrical engineering industries.
 These qualifications focus on the development of the higher-level skills in a technological and management context and develop a range of skills, techniques and attributes essential for successful performance in working life.
 The Higher National Certificate provides an opportunity for you if you are an engineer/technician to achieve a nationally recognised Level 4 vocationally specific qualification.
 It also provides an opportunity for you if you are currently in full-time learning to enable you to progress to higher education to enable you to enter employment as an engineer/technician.

 For students who have recently been in education, the entry profile is likely to include one of the following:

-• A BTEC Level 3 qualification in Engineering with at least one Merit in the final Grade profile
+• A Pearson BTEC Level 3 National/Extended Diploma in Engineering with a Merit grade profile

 • Other related Level 3 qualifications